 Ineffective cybersecurity assessments

-The actionable information from cybersecurity assessments vary greatly across providers.
-That is due to the security knowledge gap between IT service providers, also known as managed service providers, and more skilled companies that solely focus on cybersecurity.
+The actionable information from cybersecurity assessments varies greatly across providers.
+That is due to the security knowledge gap between IT service providers, managed service providers, and more skilled companies that solely focus on cybersecurity.
 There is a big push in the IT market for outsourced IT providers to capture your revenue by talking about cybersecurity.
 They hope you are naïve and will permit a free amateur “security” scan of your network.
-Then, they present some basic and incomplete report showing vulnerabilities, highlighting why you need their managed services.
-This approach is effective, because manufacturers don’t know where to start.
+Then, they present some basic and incomplete reports showing vulnerabilities, highlighting why you need their managed services.
+This approach is effective because manufacturers don’t know where to start.

 This quote originates from an IT channel vendor selling “security in a box” to inexperienced IT service providers that misrepresents the real security risk to companies.
-“It’s your comprehensive internal cybersecurity service-in-a-box, complete with the technology, tools, software, marketing materials and instructions for creating and delivering your own, branded recurring cybersecurity managed service.
+“It’s your comprehensive internal cybersecurity service-in-a-box, complete with the technology, tools, software, marketing materials, and instructions for creating and delivering your own branded recurring cybersecurity managed service.
 This webinar will explain it all.
 We’ll cover the market opportunity, then show you how to sell and deliver the services.”
-This helps to explain why increasing numbers of MSPs are being breached by hackers.
-To be uninformed, is to be at the mercy of others.
+This helps to explain why hackers are breaching increasing numbers of MSPs.
+To be uninformed is to be at the mercy of others.

 Cybersecurity assessments and types of services employed?

-According to CERTITUDE SECURITY™, there are four main types of services employed for effective cybersecurity assessments, which are risk assessments, vulnerability assessments, network assessments, application security assessments, which includes penetration testing and variations of policy and procedure reviews.
+According to CERTITUDE SECURITY™, there are four main types of services employed for effective cybersecurity assessments: risk assessments, vulnerability assessments, network assessments, and application security assessments, including penetration testing and variations of policy and procedure reviews.

-Comprehensive assessments include strategy discussions, reviews, tests, audits and assessments to produce findings and conclusions about the overall level of cybersecurity within a manufacturer and recommend the prioritized steps needed to mitigate probable cyber risk.
+Comprehensive assessments include strategy discussions, reviews, tests, audits, and assessments to produce findings and conclusions about the overall cybersecurity level within a manufacturer and recommend the prioritized steps needed to mitigate probable cyber risk.

 To be clear: while results from many different services can be used to compile an overall cybersecurity assessment, there are also specific services called assessments that serve different purposes than tests or audits.

-Cybersecurity-related assessments such as risk assessments are carried out to identify and analyze potential risks facing a manufacturer so that resources are properly allocated.
+Cybersecurity-related assessments such as risk assessments are carried out to identify and analyze potential risks facing a manufacturer to allocate resources properly.
 The terms cybersecurity risk assessment and cybersecurity assessment are often used interchangeably to refer to the latter.